-The Georgia Highlands College Libraries support the College's mission of teaching, research, and service, and provide access to resources in all formats in order to meet the curricular and intellectual needs of the Georgia Highlands College community.
-Students will find a welcoming and helpful atmosphere at the Floyd and Cartersville campus libraries.
 Students on the Marietta campus will find an equally welcoming and helpful environment at the Southern Polytechnic State University Library, where a GHC librarian and the SPSU librarians are always ready to help.
-Students on the Douglasville and Paulding campuses will find a GHC librarian available on a regular schedule.
+Students at the Douglasville and Paulding campuses will find a GHC librarian available on a regular schedule.
 Students at any location can get help through live chat and text messaging by visiting http://ask.highlands.edu.
-Our Georgia Highlands College Libraries have more than 80,000 print books and nearly 60,000 online books.
-Through the statewide GIL system, our students can request almost any book held by any University System of Georgia library.
-Our libraries have subscriptions to about 250 magazines and journals, and online access to thousands more through GALILEO.